 No visa is necessary for citizens of Western Europe, Asia, North or South America, the Caribbean, or citizens of Australia, New Zealand or South Africa.
 You must have a valid passport (valid for at least 3 months after the visit).
-On your entry into the country you must fill in an immigration form.
-This is a very important form that you will need in order to leave the country after your trip (staple it to your passport!!!).
+On your entry into the country.

 We recommend you make 2 sets of colored photocopies of your documents before traveling, one left at home and the other one separate from the originals in your luggage (in case of loss).
 A travel insurance policy is indispensable.
 Ask your travel agent for information.

 The tropical sun might feel very gentle but it can burn you easily.
-Ultra-violet rays are particularly powerful at high altitudes: wear a brimmed hat as well as sunglasses and use a high-factor (50 + factor) sun screen.
+Ultra-violet rays are particularly powerful at high altitudes: wear a brimmed hat and sunglasses and use a high-factor (50 + factor) sunscreen.

-To keep in mind: It is extremely important that you inform us before the trip about any health problems, allergies, and prescribed medicines.
+To keep in mind: It is extremely important that you inform us about any health problems, allergies, and prescribed medicines before the trip.

 The salaries in Peru are generally very basic and it has become customary to give tips for good service.
 In some restaurants and hotels a 10% Service Tax is already included (not in all of them).
 We recommend tipping bell boys and waiters directly.

-Unfortunately it is also very common to see children asking for money.
-We ask you not to give them money or candies (children do not enjoy very good dental hygiene), but we recommend to bring small gifts such as, toothbrushes, pens, notebooks or other things that can be used for their studies.
-On some of our hikes we visit rural schools where these kinds of gifts are very much appreciated.
+Unfortunately, it is also very common to see children asking for money.
+We ask you not to give them money or candies (children do not enjoy very good dental hygiene), but we recommend bringing small gifts such as, toothbrushes, pens, notebooks or other things that can be used for their studies.
+On some of our hikes, we visit rural schools where these kinds of gifts are very much appreciated.
 There are social projects that we organize in order to benefit local communities and if you want to cooperate, please, do not hesitate to contact us.

 Highland cuisine is rich and varied: Corn and potatoes date back to Inca times and are found in a remarkable variety of shapes, sizes and colors.
-Meat dishes are many and varied: A dish almost guaranteed to appear on every restaurant menu is lomo saltado, a kind of stir-fried beef with onions, vinegar, ginger, chilli, tomatoes and fried potatoes, served with rice.
-Rocoto relleno is spicy bell peppers stuffed with beef and vegetables; others include fried pork, usually eaten in the morning, chicharrones, deep fried chunks of pork ribs and chicken or fish, and lechon, suckling pig.
+Meat dishes are many and varied: A dish almost guaranteed to appear on every restaurant menu is Lomo saltado, a kind of stir-fried beef with onions, vinegar, ginger, chili, tomatoes and fried potatoes, served with rice.
+Rocoto relleno is spicy bell peppers stuffed with beef and vegetables; others include fried pork, usually eaten in the morning, chicharrones, deep-fried chunks of pork ribs and chicken or fish, and lechon, suckling pig.
 A delicacy in the highlands is cuy, guinea pig.
 Very filling and good value are the many soups on offer.

 Tropical cuisine: The main ingredient in much jungle cuisine is fish, especially the succulent, dolphin-sized Paiche, which comes with the delicious palmito, or palm-hearts, and the ever-present yucca and fried bananas.
 Juanes are a jungle version of tamales, stuffed with chicken and rice.